OAK MIDDLE SCHOOL DRAMATIC ARTS &

 What better place than the theatre for exploring creativity, developing communication skills, working collaboratively with people that become lifelong friends, and learning to think critically on their feet.
 Whether a student is a beginner, intermediate, or advanced drama student there is a place for EVERYONE!
 Incoming sixth grade students who take "the exploratory wheel" learn what the art of theatre is by doing it.
 Oak Dramatic Arts students are given the opportunity to participate in three productions a year inclduing the school musical.
 Oak Middle School Dramatic Arts is so much fun, we hope to see you in class or attending one of our upcoming performances.

-Period 1 -- 7th & 8th Grade Beginning/Intermed-Advanced Drama
+Period 1 -- 7th Grade Honors Core Language Arts

-Period 2 -- 7th & 8th Grade Beginning/Intermed-Advanced Drama
+Period 2 -- 7th Grade Honors Core Reading

-Period 3 -- 7th & 8th Grade Beginning/Intermed-Advanced Drama
+Period 4 -- 7th & 8th Grade Advanced Drama

-Period 4 -- 7th & 8th Grade Beginning/Intermed-Advanced Drama
+Period 5 -- 7th & 8th Grade Beginning/Intermediate Drama

 Period 6 -- 6th Grade Drama Exploratory Wheel